Fenrir7Asteron/NRC-HPM-Renderer/README.md

 - `master` contains unmodified Jan Spindler's base NRC implementation
 - `train_filter_*` contain several train filtering options
 - `input_*` contains various options for additional input to neural network
-- `new_transmittance_estimator` contains implementation of unbiased and biased raymarching transmittance estimators from [this paper]((https://doi.org/10.1145/3450626.3459937)
+- `new_transmittance_estimator` contains implementation of unbiased and biased raymarching transmittance estimators from [this paper](https://developer.nvidia.com/blog/nvidia-research-an-unbiased-ray-marching-transmittance-estimator/)
 )
 - `combined` contains combination of modifications from `train_filter_adaptive`, `input_density` and `new_transmittance_estimator` branches
+- `approximate_mie` implements importance sampling by phase function from [this paper](https://research.nvidia.com/labs/rtr/approximate-mie/) but it is more noisy than Henyey-Greenstein so it is not used in the `combined` branch